samvera/iiif_manifest/README.md

 - File set presenters may target a fragment of its content by providing `#media_fragment` which will be appended to its `id`.
 - Range objects may now implement `#items` instead of `#ranges` and `#file_set_presenters` to allow for interleaving these objects.  `#items` is not required and existing range objects should continue to work.
 - File set presenters may provide `#display_content` which should return an instance of `IIIFManifest::V3::DisplayContent` (or an array of instances in the case of a user `Choice`).  `#display_image` is no longer required but will still work if provided.
+- DisplayContent may provide `#auth_service` which should return a hash containing a IIIF Authentication service definition (https://iiif.io/api/auth/1.0/) that will be included on the content resource.

 ## Development